Choose the Active Time Segment.

 AuthorAaron F. Ross

-Learn how to get around the 3ds Max interface and customize it to suit your production pipeline.
-Discover how to model different objects using splines, NURBS, polygons, subdivision surfaces, and tools such as Paint Deform.
-Then, find out how to construct hierarchies, add cameras and lights to a scene, and animate with keyframes.
-Author Aaron F. Ross also takes an in-depth look at materials and texture mapping as well as the rendering options, including an introduction to Arnold, the new production renderer.
+Learn how to get around the 3ds Max interface and customize it to suit your preferences.
+Discover how to model different objects using splines, polygons, subdivision surfaces, and freeform sculpting.
+Then, learn to construct hierarchies, add cameras and lights, and animate with keyframes.
+Author Aaron F. Ross also takes an in-depth look at materials and texture mapping, as well as options for rendering engines such as Arnold and ART.

 - Selecting, duplicating, and editing objects